JesusVazquezDev/Cisco-CCNA-Commands-Cheat-Sheet/README.md

-`switchport mode trunk/access` |  Set the interface  link type as a trunk or access `show interfaces trunk` |  Displays information about the operational trunks along with their VLANs `encapsulation dot1q <vlan-number>` | Configures the VLAN number on a router subinterface `switchport trunk encapsulation dot1q` | 	Sets the 802.1Q encapsulation on the trunk port `switchport voice vlan <vlan id>` | Configures a voice VLan
+`switchport mode trunk/access` |  Set the interface  link type as a trunk or access `show interfaces trunk` |  Displays information about the operational trunks along with their VLANs `encapsulation dot1q <vlan-number>` | Configures the VLAN number on a router subinterface `encapsulation dot1q <vlan-id> native` | Configures the native VLAN on a router subinterface `switchport trunk encapsulation dot1q` | 	Sets the 802.1Q encapsulation on the trunk port `switchport voice vlan <vlan id>` | Configures a voice VLan